HaJaehee/MC_MMS/README.md

-# MC_MMS
+# Alert!
-Alert!
 This branch is ongoing implementation!
 Source codes in this branch would be modified without any notification.

 # MC_MMS